catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 Lets look at the steps involved in dynamically allocating a PersistentVolume to a pod.

-First we need to create a storage class, for the Catalyst Cloud these will initially be limited to our usual block storage tier so the parameter for the ``volume type`` must be set to ``b1.standard``.
+First we need to create a storage class, for the Sky TV these will initially be limited to our usual block storage tier so the parameter for the ``volume type`` must be set to ``b1.standard``.